ProteinsWebTeam/interpro-docs/docs/searchways.rst

 - **InterPro Type**: limits the data in the :ref:`data views <data_views>` to the selected :ref:`entry_types`.
 - **GO Terms**: filters by selected GO terms from `InterPro2GO <https://www.ebi.ac.uk/GOA/InterPro2GO>`_.
-- **New entries**: shows only the entries created and made available or modified in the most recent release.
+- **New entries**: shows all the entries or only the entries created or made available in the most recent release.

+|
+|
+|
 |
 |
 |